-After checking in, you and your pet will be taken to an examination room. the patient care team to assess.
+After checking in, you and your pet will be taken to an examination area for the patient care team to assess.
 Our patient care teams are composed of a veterinary student, a veterinary technician, and a veterinarian.
-Your pet’s history will be reviewed, followed by an initial examination.
-Because of the educational aspect of our hospital and the complexity of the many medical problems seen here and because we are a teaching hospital, we emphasize thoroughness in the evaluation of each animal.
+Your pet’s medical history will be reviewed, followed by an initial examination.
+Because of the complexity of medical problems seen here and because we are a teaching hospital, we emphasize thoroughness in the evaluation of each animal.
 We will discuss with you your pet’s condition, diagnostic and treatment options, and provide you with an estimate of costs during the evaluation.

 Hospitalization and Veterinary Intensive Care

 The veterinarian responsible for your pet will make the necessary arrangements for discharge when your pet is ready to go home.
-Written instructions will be provided to you.
-If you experience any problems with your pet at home or have further questions, please call the Small Animal Hospital at (352) 392-2235 as soon as possible.
+Written care instructions will be provided.
+If you have any further questions or experience any problems with your pet after you take him or her home, please call the Small Animal Hospital at (352) 392-2235 as soon as possible.
 For problems occurring after hours, your call will be taken by our answering service.
-If your pet is not one of our primary care patients, please be sure to provide us with the name of your family veterinarian that he or she may be updated within 24 hours of admission and again as discharge.
-A letter will be sent to him/her regarding the diagnosis, treatment and follow up after care.
+If your pet is not a primary care patient at our hospital, please provide the name of your family veterinarian so we may update their office on your pet’s condition.
+Your family veterinarian will receive information regarding the diagnosis, treatment and follow up after care of your pet.